 - The Applicant Table allows you to managing the applicants in a single Opening stage by stage.
 This is visualization of the workflow makes it easier to see how applicants are moving through the workflow as well as assessing the health and efficiency of your funnel.

-- The Master Applicant View (MAV) allows you to view and manage a full list of all your applicants across Openings.
+- The Universal Applicant View (UAV) allows you to view and manage a full list of all your applicants across Openings.

 How to Manage Applicants